AthfanFasee/AthfanFasee/README.md

 - 👀 I’m interested in ...
 Web Development and learning new stuffs
 - 🌱 I’m currently learning ...
 TypeScript and MySQL
 - 💞️ I’m looking to collaborate on ...
 Co-learners
-- 📫 How to reach me ... +94755817048(feel free to what's app) or Athfan Fasee in fb and twitter
+- 📫 How to reach me ... +94755817048(feel free to WhatsApp) or Athfan Fasee in twitter
 - My Portfolio(https://620f1acf9043f700071baf53--condescending-swanson-61b842.netlify.app/)

 <!---